ObjectiveSubject/oakland-pattern-portfolio/docs/modules.md

 </div>
 {% endexample %}

+### Breadcrumb wrap

 If placed in the regular page flow, the above example will just work.
-If on the other hand, you need to place the breadcrumbs inside the `.subheader`, you can wrap it in a div with class `.breadcrumb-wrap`.
+If on the other hand, you need to place the breadcrumbs inside the [`.subheader`](#subheader), you can wrap it in a div with class `.breadcrumb-wrap`.
 This acts as the container and will position it absolutely to the top of its parent.

 {% example html %}
 <div class="transportation">